ljw1004/csharpspec/csharp/delegates.md

 It is a compile-time error for the same modifier to appear multiple times in a delegate declaration.

-The `new` modifier is only permitted on delegates declared within another type, in which case it specifies that such a delegate hides an inherited member by the same name, as described in §10.3.4.
+The `new` modifier is only permitted on delegates declared within another type, in which case it specifies that such a delegate hides an inherited member by the same name, as described in [The new modifier](classes.md#the-new-modifier).

 The `public`, `protected`, `internal`, and `private` modifiers control the accessibility of the delegate type.
-Depending on the context in which the delegate declaration occurs, some of these modifiers may not be permitted (§3.5.1).
+Depending on the context in which the delegate declaration occurs, some of these modifiers may not be permitted ([Declared accessibility](basic-concepts.md#declared-accessibility)).

 The delegate's type name is *identifier*.

 The optional *formal_parameter_list* specifies the parameters of the delegate, and *return_type* indicates the return type of the delegate.

-The optional *variant_type_parameter_list* (§13.1.3) specifies the type parameters to the delegate itself.
+The optional *variant_type_parameter_list* ([Variant type parameter lists](interfaces.md#variant-type-parameter-lists)) specifies the type parameters to the delegate itself.

-The return type of a delegate type must be either `void`, or output-safe (§13.1.3.1).
+The return type of a delegate type must be either `void`, or output-safe ([Variance safety](interfaces.md#variance-safety)).

 All the formal parameter types of a delegate type must be input-safe.
 Additionally, any `out` or `ref` parameter types must also be output-safe.
 Note that even `out` parameters are required to be input-safe, due to a limitiation of the underlying execution platform.

 Delegate types in C# are name equivalent, not structurally equivalent.
 Specifically, two different delegate types that have the same parameter lists and return type are considered different delegate types.
-However, instances of two distinct but structurally equivalent delegate types may compare as equal (§7.9.8).
+However, instances of two distinct but structurally equivalent delegate types may compare as equal ([Shift operators](expressions.md#shift-operators).8).

 For example: